-The Application must include the Construction Cost Breakdown form completed by a qualified contractor, architect, or construction cost consultant.
+The Application must include the Construction Cost Breakdown form completed by a qualified contractor, Architect of Record, or construction cost consultant.

-The Construction Cost Breakdown form can be found on the Website.
+The Construction Cost Breakdown form is located in the Common Application, available on the Website.

 The Application must include a detailed explanation of all construction cost variances existing between the development budget and physical needs assessment.